Girls in Physics Events

 Girls in Physics Breakfasts

-For 2019 the Girls in Physics Breakfasts will be held in May.
+For 2019 the Girls in Physics Breakfasts will be held in May, except for the Ballarat Breakfast, which will be held in March.
 There will be one Breakfast in central Melbourne and several in regional Victoria.
-Details of dates, venues and speakers will be announced in December this year.
 There will also be an additional Breakfast with the AIP Women in Physics Lecturer for 2019.
 The date and venue for this event will decided once the lecturer has been selected.

 At the breakfast students from Years 10 to 12 share a table with two or three young women who are either in the early stages of a career in physics or engineering, or are at university as an undergraduate or a postgraduate.
 The students have a chance to ask questions about their careers and what study at university is like.
 Students are seated with students from other schools.